 The Taser is quite silent as all you’ll hear is the sound of the electric arc going through your attacker’s body, but this is not loud compared to a gun.
 This makes it a lot easier to use and keep greater focus in a very troubling situation.

-The First-Sight Impression
+The First-Sight Impression of Tasers and Handguns

 In many respects, a pistol is more impressive compared to a Taser.
 One disadvantage, however, is that an unarmed attacker can take advantage of the situation if he or she senses hesitation in your ability to pull the trigger.
 The Taser, on the other hand, is a non-lethal alternative that has widely recognized "shock value" and can be used multiple times in succession without permanent damage.
 When faced with the Taser, a criminal will know that you mean business.
 They will be more likely to respond to your commands and back-off.